-Zabriskie Point (1970), which is a major event for Antonioni fans and lovers of the Woodstock fall-out cinematic era, or anyone who ever stuck up for Vincent Gallo's Brown Bunny.
-I'm a big fan of the pristine, shimmering Criterion DVDs of L'Aventura and L'Eclisse but can imagine hating them just as much if they were on crappy "Genius Entertainment" like La Notte (pixelated picture with burned in subtitles!
+Zabriskie Point (1970), which is a major event for Antonioni fans and lovers of the Woodstock fall-out cinematic era, i.e. anyone who ever stuck up for Vincent Gallo's Brown Bunny.
+But not me.
+I'm a big fan of the pristine, shimmering Criterion DVDs of Antonioni's L'Aventura and L'Eclisse but can imagine hating them just as much if not for drugs and Godard to prep me, and they weren't beautifullly restored, anamorphic, shimmering.... if were on crappy "Genius Entertainment" like La Notte (pixelated picture with burned in subtitles!
 Dude!) or didn't have Monica Vitti or weren't in black and white.
-In its isolation and contrasted moments of meaningless capitalist sound and fury, Point is practically a gender reversed L'Eclisse with Los Angeles instead of Rome and the emptiness of Death Valley instead of a corner near a rain barrel.
-The motif of Monica Vitti digging the wind rattling the flagpoles like a song is repeated with the sullen kid playing the ruined piano strings at the desert commune; the stockmarket hullabaloo is replaced by Rod Taylor's pervy real estate dealings, explosions instead of eclipses.
-Rod "Time Machine" Taylor presumes he's here to work, and does in a very modernist office and in the hay with hippie temp Daria Halperin.
-Soon she's driving off into the desert, where Rod's eyeing space for a real estate development.
+In its isolation and contrasted moments of meaningless capitalist (and/or socialist) sound and fury, Point is practically a gender reversed L'Eclisse with Los Angeles instead of Rome and the emptiness of Death Valley instead of a corner near a rain barrel.
+The motif of Monica Vitti digging the wind rattling the flagpoles like a song is repeated with the sullen kid playing the ruined piano strings at the desert commune; the stockmarket hullabaloo is replaced by Rod Taylor's pervy real estate dealings; explosions instead of eclipses, optimistic California hippies instead of wistfully too smart to be vapid like everyone else, but trying to fake it for lack of a better option Rome jet setters.
+Rod "Time Machine" Taylor presumes he's here in Antonioni's America to work, and does in a very modernist office and in the hay with hippie temp Daria Halperin.
+Soon she's driving off into the desert for notation and tryst, where Rod's already working, eyeing empty desert space for a real estate development.
 Meanwhile the young radical of her dreams is maybe killing a cop and stealing a pink plane.

 (SPOILER ALERT) Sandwiched gloomily between the Woodstock idealism and the casual Romeo-Juliet murder sprees of the early 1970's, Zabriskie Point has no way to get attention except to blow up for real a zillion different ways for the notorious climax.
 While crazy Pink Floyd music builds to a thunderous scream we see books, tons of them, blowing up like beautiful sea anemones and octopi and fireworks all made of pages of print.
 It's an apocalyptic rejection of language, maybe, but Daria Halperin is just not in the same league as Monica Vitti and when she stares emptily off at this real or imagined spectacle we're not transfixed by her.
 The dew is off the lily.
 It's only later with Sissy Spacek and her glowing like beautiful golden wheat fields hair in Badlands (1973) that the transfixing spell of "hellion next door" beauty is restored and the modern artist as outlaw role play can sally forth.
 Malick knows better than to hold back tastefully on color saturation during a once in a lifetime natural sunlight-hair combination.
 Halperin's hair isn't even considered as a means of reflection and natural beauty.